wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 CHAP.
-LI — Affairs in and about Kern-York, the first commercial ci!y !n America— working on the fortifications of Brooklyn and Hacr- lem — capture of the British lender Eagle, by the Yankee smack.
+LI--Affairs in and about Kern-York, the first commercial ci!y !n America--working on the fortifications of Brooklyn and Hacr- lem--capture of the British lender Eagle, by the Yankee smack.
 274

 CHAP.
-LII — Affairs on the cc*an—priva!eer Prince of Neufchatel — Marquis of Tweedale de- feated in Upper Canada — capture of the
+LII--Affairs on the cc*an--priva!eer Prince
+of Neufchatel--Marquis of Tweedale de- feated in Upper Canada--capture of the
-President — loss of the Sylph — cnplvre of e tyane and the Jjevant by the Consti- tution — capture of the St. Lawrence — capture of the Penguin by ihe Hornet, eoptain Biddle.
+President--loss of the Sylph--cnplvre of
+e tyane and the Jjevant by the Consti- tution--capture of the St. Lawrence--capture of the Penguin by ihe Hornet, eoptain Biddle.
 282